 The owner of an Oklahoma assisted living center has been arrested for 17 counts of caretaker abuse.

-Police were first alerted to allegations of abuse committed by the owner of Branding Brook, an assisted living center outside of Vinitia, OK, when a 911 call stated that the she began a physical altercation with a resident and bit her on the nose.
+Police were first alerted to allegations of abuse committed by the owner of Branding Brook, an assisted living center outside of Vinita, OK, when a 911 call stated that she began a physical altercation with a resident and bit her on the nose.

-After the caregiver’s arrest, Branding Brook’s 17 residents came forward with allegations of abuse.
+After the caregiver’s arrest, Branding Brook’s 17 residents came forward with allegations of nursing home abuse.
 The woman now faces felony charges ranging from neglect and assault to battery.

 The Branding Brook assisted living facility was responsible for 17 residents of varying ages who required care for assisted living or had previous disabilities.
 The caregiver was also responsible for administering residents’ medications and managing their finances.

 According to authorities, she did not provide residents with the necessary care and took advantage of her position.

 Residents have claimed that the caregiver would frequently withhold residents’ money, deny them basic rights by placing a padlock on the refrigerator, and verbally abuse them, often shouting and cursing at them.